Hiimus/milestone-project-1/README.md

 My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding, support and pointing me in the right direction.
 The Code Institute slack channel for having discussion, questions and answers that contribute to my project.
-[Stack Overflow](https://stackoverflow.com/) for helping me understanding and solving issues along the way.
+[Stack Overflow](https://stackoverflow.com/) for helping me understand and solving issues along the way.
 The web site that inspired my design to some degree  was [Sky Fitness](https://www.skyfitness.no/).